aarnphm/aarnphm.github.io/content/private/bentoml/intern.md

 - estimate how big is the db? partition scheme or storage?

   8/16 bytes of uuid space, maxlen of the size (128/256 bytes)
-  - not scalable in instance db, not availablity
+  - not scalable in instance db, not availability
   - how partition? replicate db
   - partition based on url keyspace
   - hashing based on production